 It was with an odd—even somewhat apprehensive—sensation that on the morning of the 12th September 2009 I poured sixteen current crop Clare rieslings into my Riedel Blind-Blind tasting glasses, and then muddled them using my ‘half-blind’ randomising system.

-The wines on the table in of me were in the cottage where I’d recently begun residing in the wee Mid-North village of Watervale with Kerri Thompson.
+The wines on the table in front of me were in the cottage where I’d recently begun residing in the wee Clare Valley village of Watervale with Kerri Thompson.
 Kerri—KT—was a bit freaked out too.
-Primarily because there were a few of her wines by KT rizzas from the Peglidis and Churinga vineyards in the line-up, and she knew I’d be forthright in my observations.
+Primarily because there were a few of her wines rizzas from the Peglidis and Churinga vineyards in the line-up, and she knew I’d be forthright in my observations.

 But she was also a bit perturbed at tasting from the manganese oxide-dyed crystal Riedel glassware.
-Winemakers, you see, and—for that matter—sommeliers, show judges, and others who evaluate vino professionally, generally like to sight the liquid for visual clues as to ‘condition’, age, even hints as to varietal identity.
+Winemakers, you see, and—for that matter—sommeliers, show judges, most wine writers, and others who evaluate vino professionally, generally like to sight the liquid for visual clues as to ‘condition’, age, even hints as to varietal identity.
 In blind wine qualification exams, options games and the like, this can prove especially helpful in assisting identification.
-I’m deuteranomalous and so my visual acuity—colour-wise—leaves me disadvantage in this regard.
+I’m deuteranomalous and so my visual acuity—colour-wise—leaves me disadvantaged in this regard.

 This bit of context I provide as, while me and Kerri—I’ve never addressed her as KT incidentally—have lived separate lives for a number of years, we’re still thankfully connected through our daughter Willa, whose initials appear on Kerri’s sublime 2022 Fortified Shiraz.
-This disclosure may be of interest if such considerations hold value for you when reading my reviews (see also the footnote below).
+This disclosure may be of interest if such considerations hold value for you when reading my reviews of Kerri’s wines.

-Kerri’s 2009 Peglidis riesling, then released under KT and The Falcon label, was my top wine of the tasting that morning, as it genuinely happened.
-The Peglidis vineyard is a most special place in the revered Clare sub-region of Watervale.
+The 2009 Peglidis riesling, then released with the KT and The Falcon label, was my top wine of the tasting that morning, as it genuinely transpired.
+The Peglidis family's vineyard is a most special place in the revered Clare sub-region of Watervale.
 Its wine story began in 1970 when Paniotis ‘Bunny’ and Yvonne Peglidis established their farm.
 Their first riesling vines were planted in 1973.

 There was another KT riesling in this same line-up, from the Churinga vineyard (now owned by Jim Barry and rebranded with the somewhat retirement home-sounding Watervale Gardens).
-I also pointed this highly at 92/100 along with the Pikes Traditionale, which is invariably one of the district's most consistent performers in any vintage year.
+I also pointed this highly at 94/100 just above the Pikes Traditionale and Jim Barry Watervale which are invariably two of the district's most consistent performers in any vintage year.
 This I mention to indicate that I don’t drop 95/100—that’s the accepted gold medal standard at an Australian wine show—on everything, even when one does learn of a wine’s origin.
-Although this is pretty much the norm now Aussie wine influencers spruiking their reviews for renumeration.
+Although this is pretty much the norm now for Aussie wine influencers spruiking their reviews for renumeration.

-Absent from the that ’09 line-up was Kerri’s Melva which, as noted in my reviews here is invariably—vintage-in and vintage-out—one of her most engaging expressions of Watervale riesling.
+Absent from that ’09 line-up was Kerri’s Melva which, as noted in my reviews here, is consistently—vintage-in and vintage-out—one of her most engaging expressions of Watervale riesling.
 Of any Clare riesling, full-stop.
-But, more on this later.
+It is named for Kerri’s maternal grandmother, but more on this later.

 This wasn’t the first time I’d engaged in a serious wine tasting in the district of Clare, of course.
 One of the most significant ever—for the then, now and future history of quality wine in Australia to the mind and palate of this individual—took place on the 3rd October 2000 at the historic Leasingham winery, which was sadly shuttered by then owners Constellation a little under a decade later.

 In typical, cynical wine corporate fashion, Constellation retained title to this lauded Clare producer's label even though the spirit had evaporated.
-Along with three fine vineyards—Rogers, Schobers and Provis—upon which much of Leasingham’s contemporary reputation was founded.
+Also deemed surplus to requirements were three fine vineyards—Rogers, Schobers and Provis—upon which much of Leasingham’s contemporary reputation was founded.
+And the people too, of course, who tended to vineyards, the winemaking facilities, the cellar door.
+The real owners who cared about the place.

 But that exciting October morning I participated in a tasting of 2000 vintage Clare rieslings comparing those sealed under screw caps with the same producer’s wine’s under natural cork.
 This closure innovation went under the Clare Valley Winemakers Association’s internal working title of ‘The Stelvin Project’, which years later would be dubbed ‘The Australian Screwcap Initiative’ (at the Maurice O’Shea Award dinner in 2012).